netfoundry/zfw/README.md

 ---
 This firewall application utilizes both tc-ebpf and xdp to provide stateful firewalling for an [OpenZiti](https://docs.openziti.io/) ziti-edge-tunnel installation and is meant as a replacement for packet filtering.
-It has built in masquerade feature on a WAN facing interface for IPv6 if the zfw_outbound_track.o is activated in the egress direction.
-It can also be used in conjunction with OpenZiti edge-routers.
+It can also be used in conjunction with OpenZiti edge-routers or as a standalone fw.
+It now has built in EBPF based masquerade capability for both IPv4/IPv6.

 ## New features in 0.8.x -